7stud/Programming-Erlang-Exercises-Solutions-Answers/Chapter 3/exercise_3.md

 83> Tail.
 [{house,"5 Maple St"},{house,"7 Maple St"}]

-84> f(Addr).    %"forget" the Addr variable (or use a different variable name in the expressions below).
+84> f(Addr).    %"forget" (or unbind) the Addr variable.
+Or use a different variable name in the expressions below. ok
-ok

 85> [_, _, {house, Addr} | [] ] = Street.   %This syntax is described on the bottom of p.
 38. See below for alternative syntax.